YOF Granting Framework

 Investing in Youth Wellbeing

-The Youth Opportunities Fund (YOF) is an annual program that provides grants and capacity building supports to community-based organizations and grassroots groups serving young people who face multiple barriers to economic and social wellbeing.
+The Youth Opportunities Fund (YOF) is an annual program that provides grants and capacity building supports to youth-led grassroots groups and community-based organizations serving young people who face multiple barriers to economic and social wellbeing.

 In June 2013, the Government of Ontario released Stepping Up: A Strategic Framework to Help Ontario’s Youth Succeed.
 Stepping Up consists of seven themes and 20 related outcomes that are essential to youth wellbeing.